kytulendu/rra-krr/rrowl.md

 - His true form was heavy inspired by Wendigo from Native American folklore, Elias Ainsworth from Ancient Magus Bride by Kore Yamazaki, Boneskinner and Charr from Guild Wars 2, various art from [abz-j-harding](https://www.deviantart.com/abz-j-harding) and various beings out there.
 - Smilodon/Rra-krr is a not so generic space cat, they are heavy inspired by Kzinti from Larry Niven’s Known Space series and [Charr](https://wiki.guildwars2.com/wiki/Charr) from Guild Wars 2 by ArenaNet.
 Some words of Rra-krr language are shamelessly borrow from Kzints'utng (Kzinti language).
 - Like Felidae, their distance relative on Earth, the Rra-krr have about 3 or 4 times superior sense of smell than human, this further supplemented by the presence of vomeronasal organ in the roof of their mouth.
 The Rra-krr are partially nocturnal.
 They have excellent night vision as their eyes have Tapetum lucidum that reflect light back through the retina, which give their eyes a distinctive shine.
 As a result, their eyes is about 6-7 times more light sensitive than Human.
 The Rra-krr can see in visible light, near infrared (up to 800 nm) and UVA (315-400 nm) spectrum.
 Their eyes have more rod cells than cone cells, this result they have have good vision in low light environment but with a side effect of weird color vision (see as kind of desaturated version of image).
 Their eyes also have Nictitating membrane.
 Their ears can hear the sound as human do and up to ultrasonic range.
 The Rra-krr have 3 fingers with opposable thumb and their claws are also retractable.
 Their tongue are also covered with tiny barbs.
-- The Rra-krr have low tolerance in many type of Earth’s drugs - such as some type of antibiotics like acetaminophen (Paracetamol), some type of sedative and some food that eatable by Human - such as chocolate, plant species in the Allium genius - onions, scallion, shallot and garlic can be poisonous for them if ingest in large amount.
 - Unlike the Human, who use base-10 number system (numbers from 0-9), The Rra-krr use base-8 number system (numbers from 0-7).

 `Todo: Add Rra-krr's home world and other informations. high oxygen atmosphere, megafauna, ~1.2 times Earth gravity, dangerous wildlife, half of the land are forest`